“Around the globe, some 800 million people in hundreds of coastal cities are at risk from storm surges and rising s… https://t.co/1xFtcnnOyq

 We only use your information for the purposes detailed in this notice.
 If there are any changes to the way we process your data, we will contact you and ensure that any new processing is done in accordance with relevant Data Privacy Laws.

-From time to time, we may we will transfer your personal information to third-party service providers outside of the European Economic Area (EEA).
+From time to time, we may transfer your personal information to third-party service providers outside of the UK.

-If we transfer personal information to countries or jurisdictions which may not be subject to an adequacy decision granted by the European Commission we will take steps designed to ensure that the Personal Data we collect about you is processed according to the provisions of this Privacy Notice and applicable law wherever the data is located.
-By providing your information to us, you understand that the transfer, storage, and processing of your data may occur outside the EEA.
+If we transfer personal data, we will take steps designed to ensure that the personal data we collect about you is processed according to the provisions of this Privacy Notice and applicable law wherever the data is located.
+By providing your information to us, you understand that the transfer, storage, and processing of your data may occur outside the UK.

-When we transfer Personal Data outside the EAA, we ensure the following adequate levels of protection apply
+When we transfer personal data outside the UK, we ensure the following adequate levels of protection apply:

 At The Elders we believe in keeping you informed about what happens with your data to preserve our relationship of trust and confidence and therefore we do not sell any of your information to third parties.